Gut Bacteria and Health

 Irishresearchers recently looked atthe impact of the microbiome on competitive athletes.
 Physical activity maypromote healthy gut bacteria to thrive, according to the study, which involved40 Irish rugby players from the national side.
 The study demonstrated that anathlete's microbiome is poised for tissue repair and aids in the high rate ofcell turnover seen in elite sports, shedding new light on how physical fitnessenhances gut flora (Barton et al., 2017).

 Many of these gutmicrobiome discoveries are stunning and unexpected, however, the next section isnot.
 How do you encourage and preserve gut health?
 How do you establish andmaintain a diverse and stable population of gut microbes?
 It's straightforward:Eat well and get some exercise.
 Consume a variety of fiber-rich foods such asfruits, vegetables, whole grains, and pulses (beans and lentils), which arehigh in "prebiotic" fiber.
 This is a form of dietary fiber that passesthrough the small intestine without being digested but is fermented by thebacteria you want in your colon.
 You can also take a probiotic supplement andeat fermented dairy products like yogurt and kefir (unsweetened).

-The gut seems to be a determining factor in nearly every component of a healthy or unhealthy life.
-As a result, as health and fitness professionals, it is more important than ever that we do all we can to ensure everyone we lead toward health is combining sensible eating patterns with regular physical activity rather than choosing one or the other.
-Further, it is essential to keeping coaching clients to make better health choices regarding sleep, stress, and any other related aspects of healthy living.
+Almost every aspect ofa healthy or unhealthy existence appears to be determined by the stomach.
+As aresult, it is more crucial than ever for us as health and fitness professionalsto do everything we can to ensure that everyone we lead toward health iscombining sensible eating patterns with regular physical exercise rather thanpicking one or the other.
+It's also critical to keep educating clients to makebetter health decisions about sleep, stress, and other areas of healthy living.